-For most people, the plan year begins January 1, 2019, though your plan may have a different start date.
+For most people, the plan year begins January 1, 2020.

-Before you compare options for new coverage during enrollment season, review your current plan and assess what you need and use most.
-You should also consider your overall costs.
+Before you compare options for new coverage during enrollment season, review your current plan.
+This will help you figure out what you need and use most.
+You should also think about your overall costs.